sodabubblewine/sodabubblewine.github.io/README.md

 3. The quantificational abbreviation is
     - universal croppings are negations of existential croppings of negations.
 4. The recombic abbreviations are
-    1. dushes are pushes of drops,
+    1. dushes are drops of pushes,
-    2. props are drops of pushes,
+    2. props are pushes of drops,
-    3. overs are pushes of hems,
+    3. overs are hems of pushes,
-    4. oems are hems of overs,
+    4. oems are overs of hems,
-    5. dupes are dushes of oems,
+    5. dupes are oems of dushes,
-    6. pops are two drops of oems,
+    6. pops are oems of two drops,
-    7. nip ns are n pushes of drops of n pops,
+    7. nip ns are n pops of a drop of n pushes,
-    8. digs are nips of hems,
+    8. digs are hems of nips,
-    9. bury ns are n pushes of n digs,
+    9. bury ns are n digs of n pushes,
     10. unbury ns are n bury ns,
-    11. (i,m)-clockwise turns (CWs) are m pops of one bury (i+m) of m pushes, and
+    11. (i,m)-clockwise turns (CWs) are m pushes of one bury (i+m) of m pops, and
-    12. (i,m)-counterclockwise turns (CCWs) are m pops of one unbury (i+m) of m pushes.
+    12. (i,m)-counterclockwise turns (CCWs) are m pushes of one unbury (i+m) of m pops.
 5. The sameness abbreviations are
     1. (i+1,m)-indiscernabilities are i, universal croppings of bury 2s of, m, universal croppings of pops of, conjunctions of each biconditional of, drops of with nip 1s of, the 1st thru (i+m)th (i,m)-CWs of their component (Leibniz, Quine).
     2. identity is the conjunction of each indiscernability of a lexical atom(Leibniz, Quine).